|

 One more Q!

 There's tons to learn in Amateur Radio!
 Even those of us doing this for decades have many questions and lots to learn.
-The few questions that follow are just the most commonly asked by new folks, covering the basics of getting on the air and discovering the joys of this amazing hobby of Amateur Radio...
+The information on this webpage represents the most commonly asked questions by new folks, covering the basics of getting on the air and discovering the joys of this amazing hobby of Amateur Radio.

 Newly Licensed!